Scalpay, Outer Hebrides: History

 In 1746, Charles Edward Stuart fled to Scalpay after his forces were defeated at the Battle of Culloden.

 Scalpay is home to many Gaelic singers and psalm precentors.
 The island used to have more than 10 shops over 30 years ago but due to lack of people and work, the last shop closed in 2007.
 There also used to be a salmon factory, which was a major local employer from 2001 until its closure in 2005.
 In the spring of 2009, local newspapers reported that the factory was to reopen as a net washing facility to support the local fish farming industry.
 In 2012, the Scalpay community bought and opened a community shop/café, Buth Scalpaigh.

-Photographer Marco Secchi lived on Scalpay for few years between 2002-2008 and documented life and landscape of the Outer Hebrides.
+Photographer Marco Secchi lived on Scalpay for few years between 2002–2008 and documented life and landscape of the Outer Hebrides.

 In 2011 the island's owner, Fred Taylor, announced that he proposed handing over the land to the local population.
 One proposal was that the island would be owned by a local development trust; under another proposal it would form part of the larger North Harris Trust, itself community owned.
 Islanders voted to accept the gift and assume community ownership of the island.
 They will go into partnership with the North Harris Community Trust to run the island.

 Demographics

 In 2001, the island had 322 people, whose main employment was fish farming and prawn fishing.
 By 2011 the population had declined by 9% to 291 whilst during the same period Scottish island populations as a whole grew by 4% to 103,702.
+In 2022 the population was recorded as 282.

-The vast majority of the locals in Scalpay are Protestants.
 The island is home to two Presbyterian churches, the Free Church of Scotland and the Free Church of Scotland (Continuing).